 Ramya Krishnan

-Ramya Krishnan is a staff attorney at the Knight First Amendment Institute and a lecturer in law at Columbia Law School.
-Her litigation focuses on issues related to government transparency, protest, privacy, and social media.
-She also supervises the Knight Institute’s externship program with Columbia Law School.
+Ramya Krishnan is a senior staff attorney at the Knight First Amendment Institute and a lecturer in law at Columbia Law School.
+Her litigation focuses on issues related to protest and dissent, public employee speech, and the digital public sphere.

 Contact